BELKHIR/vcfmultisampleparser/README.md

 First the VCF file is parsed to extract various informations (GT, DP, GQ, ...) that are then ploted.

+Freebayes users have to use --genotype-qualities option to get the GQ values.

+Bcftools mpileup must be run  at least with the option -a AD,DP

 This can be achieved either via a command line with the 2 scripts or via a provided shiny application.

 vcfmultisampleparser is GPLv3 software, authored and maintained by Khalid Belkhir